-As the name suggests, General Relativity (GR) is a more comprehensive theory than Special Relativity.
-Although the concept as a whole has to be explained with massive use of complex mathematics, the basic principles are quite evident and perhaps easier to understand than those of Special Relativity.
-General Relativity takes into account the influence of the presence of a mass, of gravitational fields caused by this mass.
+As we can infer from the name, general relativity (GR) is a more comprehensive theory than special relativity.
+Although the concept as a whole has to be explained with massive use of complex mathematics, the basic principles are quite evident and perhaps easier to understand than those of special relativity.
+General relativity takes into account the influence of the presence of a mass, of gravitational fields caused by this mass.